 Although pneumonia and chronic bronchitis have similar symptoms, there are a number of differences between these two respiratory tract conditions.

 Pneumonia is also considered a severe form of bronchitis.
 It affects the alveoli (air sacs) in your lungs.
-This can be caused by a fungus, bacteria or virus.
+A fungus, bacteria, or virus can cause this.

 People with chronic bronchitis can develop pneumonia if their bronchitis is left untreated.
 People who are prone to respiratory conditions may also experience pneumonia.